ripytide/csa-gol/README.md

 Finally, the local controller should be able to manage the behaviour of the GoL engine according to the following rules:

 - If `s` is pressed, the controller should generate a PGM file with the current state of the board.
 - If `q` is pressed, close the controller client program without causing an error on the GoL server.
 A new controller should be able to take over interaction with the GoL engine.
+Note that you are free to define the nature of how a new controller can take over interaction.
+Most likely the state will be reset.
+If you do manage to continue with the previous world this would be considered an extension and a form of fault tolerance.
 - If `k` is pressed, all components of the distributed system are shut down cleanly, and the system outputs a PGM image of the latest state.
 - If `p` is pressed, pause the processing *on the AWS node* and have the *controller* print the current turn that is being processed.
 If `p` is pressed again resume the processing and have the controller print `"Continuing"`.
 It is *not* necessary for `q` and `s` to work while the execution is paused.

 Test the control rules by running `go run .`.

-### Step 5
+### Step 5 - New for 22 - go straight to Step 6

 ![Step 5](content/cw_diagrams-Distributed_5.png)